Technical-writing-mentorship-program/Technicalwritingcourse/content/docs/TechnicalWritingCourse/Formatting.md

 ## Common formatting elements for technical documentation:

+ {{< callout context="tip" title="The coming section explores Headings, Key Guidelines for Headings, and Levels Of Heading ." icon="rocket" >}}
+{{< /callout >}}

-Headings
+## Headings
  Most technical articles and documents follow a particular hierarchy from introduction to conclusion.
 Often, the structure depends on the type of article or technical document.

  Headings and subheadings are important elements of technical writing.
 They make your content more organized and help your readers navigate through what you have written.

 Proper use of headings and subheadings increases the accessibility of your documents.
 One very important practice is writing descriptive and concise headings highlighting each section's main idea

  Headings are really important features in technical writing; they alert your readers about upcoming topics and subtopics and help readers skip and go to what they are interested in, in the case of long technical articles or documentation.

 Headings can help you organize your content into large sections [major headings] and smaller sections [sub-headings].
 Headings are formatted by level [first level, second level, third level], which can vary in position and formatting.